 For some of our services, we need to use your personal data so we can get in touch, or provide the service.
 We can use your personal data under many different laws.
 The main ones for the Council are the Local Government Acts and the Localism Act 2011, but there are hundreds more.
 More information on Statutory duties of local authorities can be found on

 Some of these laws may have been updated since then, and new ones added.
-You can see more details for each service area below.
+You can see more details for each service in our Service privacy notices section.

 In many cases there is a law that says either that we must or we can process your data, and we can do so without your consent or permission.